 Our lunchtime Extra-Curricular Activities provide an important space for students to relax and spend time together, and Mr McGowan has ensured that our film enthusiasts can still attend Movie Club virtually during lunchtimes!

-It is so important at this time to keep connected and geographically grounded as part of our own wellbeing as a school community.
-Positive relationships are integral to the human experience whether it is in school or in our personal or professional lives, and continuing them online as much as offline is one of our primary goals over these coming weeks.
+It is important, at this time, to maintain our local connection as part of our own wellbeing as a school community.
+Positive relationships are integral to the human experience; whether at school or in our personal or professional lives, and continuing them online as much as offline is one of our primary goals during our Remote Learning period.

-As a global community we ask that you to give some time to your relationships and check in with your peers and loved ones!
+As a global community, we ask that you share Halcyon's message of connection, and take some time to check in with your peers and loved ones.